Please Proceed to the Nearest Exit

 "The best throughout is Robin Fisher, fourteen years old when her narration begins in 1971.
 Gifted by her author with a sharp wit, she’s an absorbing tour guide...
 Bright, pensive and questioning...she’s a snide delight."

-Cassie Moore has always played it safe, living life according to a meticulously organized Master Plan.
-But when she loses her job and finds her fiancé in bed with his ex on the same day, it's clear The Plan has failed her.
-Nothing a martini bender and a plane ticket to South American can't fix, right?
+Cassie Moore has always played it safe, living life according to her Master Plan.
+But after she loses her dream job and finds her fiancé in bed with his ex, she she swaps the plan for a plane ticket.
+Adios broken heart, hola Buenos Aires.